This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time commitment

-The Business of Architecture Knowledge Community was formed to help small business leaders and owners by sharing knowledge and resources to grow architecture practices, increase profits, and prevent burnout.
+The Business of Architecture Knowledge Community supports architecture firm leaders and owners by sharing strategies, resources, and insights related to practice operations, profitability, leadership, and professional growth.
 Includes a Chair, Vice Chair (or Co-Chair), and Secretary.
 Additionally, two or more At-Large Members may be appointed.

 For 2026, the committee is hosting a series of roundtables, and all members are invited to attend and participate.
 This committee is for AIA Colorado members and allied members who are small architecture/allied business leaders and owners with 1 – 20 employees.
 Members of this committee help to organize events and learning opportunities around the business side of architecture.